Ir7000129/smart-coding-mcp/README.md

 AI coding assistants work better when they can find relevant code quickly.
 Traditional keyword search falls short - if you ask "where do we handle authentication?" but your code uses "login" and "session", keyword search misses it.

 This MCP server solves that by indexing your codebase with AI embeddings.
-Your AI assistant can search by meaning instead of exact keywords, finding relevant code even when the terminology differs.
+Your AI assistant can search by meaning instead of exact keywords, finding relevant code even when the terminology differs. **Zero-configuration required—just run it and it works.**

 ![Example](example.png)